lingyi-owl/jena_workshop/_episodes/52_alpha_diversity.md

 calculates the diversity indices over the range of values rather than set values.
 This is also why the DivNet plots have error bars.

-Note that I call the values produced by DivNet estimates, because the DivNet algorithm estimates the number of missing species over many iterations and calculates the diversity indices over the range of values rather than set values.
-This is also why the DivNet plots have error bars.

 The Shannon diversity estimates from DivNet are lower than the values calculated by phyloseq because we ran DivNet at the Class level instead of the ASV level.
 Overall though, the results are similar.
-October has the highest Shannon estimate and November and December are about even.
+October has the highest Shannon estimate and November and December are ower.
 The 1 μm size fraction samples have a higher Shannon diversity than the 0.2 μm fraction samples for all months.

 Looking at the Simpson plot, however, you'll notice a big difference between the